sbuschjaeger/gncl/Readme.md

-# Binarized Neural Network Ensembles
+# Generalized Negative Correlation Learning for Deep Ensembling
 This repoistory contains code do train Deep Learning Ensembles on CIFAR10/100, FACT, FashionMNIST and SVHN.
 It's a - more or less - random collection of code for various experiments.

 In general there is code for training